Annual Dirty Dan Harris Festival

 - the Dan Harris Challenge Rowing Race at nearby Marine Park (10am)--for rowers and paddlers of all types, inspired by Dan Harris's cross-border rum-rowing adventures

 - the always exciting high-noon uphill piano race between teams from area businesses - don't be late as sometimes the race happens before noon.

 - the "Dirty Dan Sidewalk Saloon" - serving beer and wine to 21+ from noon - 5pm

 - information and historical insight from the strolling Fairhaven Ladies of the Evening, Dirty Dan Harris and others

-- the Chuckanut Chili Cook-Off (1:30-3:30): tickets (on sale at 1pm) will cover a taste of each recipe on hand (prepared and served up by area restaurants), plus a full bowl of your favorite, with a piece of Great Harvest bread alongside; tickets also allow for an opportunity to vote in the People’s Choice contest so don't forget to give your ticket to your favorite restaurant!
+- the Chuckanut Chili Cook-Off (1:30-3:30): tickets (on sale at 1pm) will cover a taste of each recipe on hand (prepared and served up by area restaurants), plus a full bowl of your favorite, with a piece of Avenue Bread alongside; tickets also allow for an opportunity to vote in the People’s Choice contest so don't forget to give your ticket to your favorite restaurant!
 Thank you to WECU for manning ticket booths and helping with the contest.
-And also to Sustainable Connections and the chef's collaborative for judging.

 - live feed by media sponsors KAFE 104.1

-Also traditionally happening the same day in the morning is the Fairhaven Pooch Scoot 5k at Fairhaven Fitness/Bellingham Tennis; plus the opportunity to witness throwing, hand-building, carving, decorating and raku-firing demos at Good Earth Pottery; and at Artwood Gallery, a meet-the-artist opportunity with wood carver Gary Giovane as well as wood carving demonstrations with Artwood craftsman Jim Hume.
+Also traditionally happening the same day in the morning is the opportunity to witness throwing, hand-building, carving, decorating and raku-firing demos at Good Earth Pottery; and at Artwood Gallery, with meet-the-artist opportunities as well as wood carving demonstrations with Artwood craftsman Jim Hume.

 About the Chuckanut Chili Cook-off: